theCodingPhoenix/VanillaSlider-AB/README.md

 ## JS
 This slider does not use any library hence the functionalities for sliding are added through JS which uses the ES6 syntax.

+# Project
+To test the slider
+1) Clone the repo onto local
+2) Open VanillaSlider-AB/html/index.html